nim-lang/Nim/doc/manual.rst

 .. code-block:: nim
   cast[int](x)

+The target type of a cast must be a concrete type, for instance, a target type that is a type class (which is non-concrete) would be invalid.

 Type casts should not be confused with type conversions, as the underlying bit pattern is unchanged (aside from that the size of the target type may differ